SamirMarin/github-actions-by-example/chap2-deployment-workflow/s5-the-deploy-workflow-job.md

-# The deploy workflow job
+# Section 5 - The deploy workflow job
 In this section, we address the deployment workflow job, a crucial part of our CI/CD pipeline designed for deploying our service.
 Triggered upon the successful completion of the build-and-push job, this job takes the reins to roll out the latest version of our service.

 ## Understanding Deployment in Context